aselindula97/Coursera_Capstone/README.md

-- This project was done as the capstone project in IBM Data Science Professional Certificate
+- This project was done for the capstone project in IBM Data Science Professional Certificate

 # Fast Food Restaurant Recommendation in Toronto
 ## Background